python-poetry/poetry/docs/dependency-specification.md

 poetry add "git+https://github.com/myorg/mypackage_with_subdirs.git#subdirectory=subdir"
 ```

-To use an SSH connection, for example in the case of private repositories, use the following example syntax:
+To use an SSH connection, for example, in the case of private repositories, use the following example syntax:

 {{< tabs tabTotal="2" tabID1="git-ssh-project" tabID2="git-ssh-poetry" tabName1="[project]" tabName2="[tool.poetry]">}}